Alexander Johnston (artist): Life

 Born at Edinburgh, he was son of an architect, who placed him at the age of fifteen with a seal-engraver there.
 He was a student in the Trustees' Academy from 1831 to 1834, when he went to London with an introduction to Sir David Wilkie.
 He entered the schools of the Royal Academy under William Hilton in 1836.

 Johnston died at 75 Carlingford Road, Hampstead, after a short illness, on 2 February 1891.
-His brother, Douglas Johnston, a musician in Glasgow, predeceased him.
+His son, Douglas Johnston, a musician in Glasgow, predeceased him.

 Works

 While in Edinburgh Johnston took up portrait-painting, and he brought with him to London some portraits of Dr. Morison's family, which he exhibited at the Royal Academy in 1836 and 1837.
 In 1838 he exhibited there his first subject picture, The Mother's Prayer, and sent his Scotch Lovers to the Society of British Artists.
-In 1839 his picture of The Mother's Grave at the Royal Academy attracted favourable notice, while The Gentle Shepherd (1840) and Sunday Morning (1841) (formerly in the Bicknell collection and engraved by F. Bromley) established his popularity.
+In 1839 his picture of The Mother's Grave at the Royal Academy attracted favorable notice, while The Gentle Shepherd (1840) and Sunday Morning (1841) (formerly in the Bicknell collection and engraved by F. Bromley) established his popularity.
+Also in 1840, he contributed to The physiognomy of Mental Diseases by Alexander Morison, by providing portraits of the patients in mental facilities.